Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Definable Order Lemma

-Finally, we show that if a solitary vertex can be connected to a component of the social graph $M$ via a solitary path, then there is also such a solitary path that is local.
+Finally, we show that if a solitary vertex $u$ can be connected to a component of the social graph $M$ via a solitary path, then there is also such a solitary path that that may traverse only the block to which $u$ belongs, the preceding block, and the succeeding block.
+On the intuitive level, this, together Lemma~\ref{lem:local-connection}, shows that connections via solitary paths can be made local in the sense that the path traverses only a constant number of consecutive blocks.

-\begin{lemma} Suppose $u\in G_s$ is a solitary vertex and there is a solitary path $Q$ in $H$ that leads from $u$ to some social vertex $v$, say belonging to $U_D$ for some connected component $D$ of the social graph $M$.
-Then there is also a solitary path $Q'$ in $H$ that leads from $u$ to some social vertex $v'$ belonging to $U_D$ such that all vertices traversed by $Q'$ belong to blocks $G_{s-1}$, $G_s$, and $G_{s+1}$. \end{lemma} \begin{proof} By changing $Q$ if necessary, we may assume that out of solitary paths that lead from $u$ to any social vertex from $U_D$, $Q$ is a path that uses the smallest number of vertices outside of the blocks $G_{s-1}$, $G_s$, and $G_{s+1}$.
+\begin{lem} Suppose $u\in G_s$ is a solitary vertex and there is a solitary path $Q$ in $H$ that leads from $u$ to some social vertex $v$, say belonging to $U_D$ for some connected component $D$ of the social graph $M$.
+Then there is also a solitary path $Q'$ in $H$ that leads from $u$ to some social vertex $v'$ belonging to $U_D$ such that all vertices traversed by $Q'$ belong to the blocks $G_{s-1}$, $G_s$, and $G_{s+1}$. \end{lem} \begin{proof} By changing $Q$ if necessary, we may assume that out of solitary paths that lead from $u$ to any social vertex from $U_D$, $Q$ is a path that uses the smallest number of vertices outside of the blocks $G_{s-1}$, $G_s$, and $G_{s+1}$.
 It suffices to show that $Q$ chosen in this manner in fact traverses only vertices from these blocks, so assume otherwise.
-Let $d\in D$ be such that $v\in U_d$.
+Let $d\in D$ be such that~$v\in U_d$.

 In the following, we regard $Q$ as traversed in the direction from $u$ to $v$.
 Let $r$ be any vertex on $Q$ that does not belong to any of the blocks $G_{s-1}$, $G_s$, and $G_{s+1}$.
 Let $x$ be the earliest vertex before $r$ on $Q$ with the following property: all the vertices between $x$ and $r$ (inclusive) on $Q$ do not belong to $G_s$.
 Similarly, let $y$ be the latest vertex after $r$ on $Q$ with the following property: all the vertices between $r$ and $y$ (inclusive) on $Q$ do not belong to $G_s$.
 Note that $x$ has a predecessor on $Q$ that belongs to $G_s$, while $y$ either has a successor on $Q$ that belongs to $G_s$, or $y=v$.
 Let $R$ be the infix of $Q$ between $x$ and $y$ (inclusive).
-Note that $x$ is an internal vertex of $Q$, hence it is solitary.
+Note that~$x$ is an internal vertex of $Q$, hence it is solitary.

 By Lemma~\ref{lem:neighboring-blocks}, we know that every pair of consecutive vertices on $Q$ either belong to the same or to neighboring blocks.
 Consequently, by the definition of $R$ we have that one of the following two cases holds: \begin{enumerate}[(1)] \item all vertices on $R$ belong to $\bigcup_{t<s} G_t$, $x\in G_{s-1}$, and (either $y=v$ or $y\in G_{s-1}$); or \item all vertices on $R$ belong to $\bigcup_{t>s} G_t$, $x\in G_{s+1}$, and (either $y=v$ or $y\in G_{s+1}$). \end{enumerate} To prove the lemma, it suffices to show the following claim about the existence of a suitable replacement path for the infix $R$.
 See Figure~\ref{fig:replacement} for reference.